 What do I need to bring or have with me for the hearing?

 Whether you are having an in person or virtual hearing, you should share anything you think is relevant that will help the judge make a decision.
 This could include text messages, voicemails, or photos.
 Contact the court if you want to present evidence through a witness, with documents, or with photos.
 At the hearing, the judge or judicial officer will decide if any witnesses will be allowed to testify.

 I need an interpreter.
 What do I do?

-To request an interpreter, contact the court or call the Trial Court Helpline at 1-833-91COURT (1-833-912-6878).
+To request an interpreter, contact the court.
 You can also let court staff know that you will need an interpreter during the application process.